 Do you have days when you doubt you can even do it?
 How many different forms of procrastination have you engaged in?
 Do you have a long list of excuses or just a few tried and true ones?
 How much longer are you going to tolerate this purgatory?

 If you’ve been ABD longer than you planned, then you likely have an intimidate relationship with resistance.
-Steven Pressfield, in The War of Art: Break Through the Blocks and Win Your Inner Creative Battles, personifies beautifully this power negative energy he labels “resistance”.
+Steven Pressfield, in The War of Art, personifies beautifully this power negative energy he labels “resistance”.

 If you’ve wrestled frequently with resistance then know you are attempting something meaningful and new.
 It doesn’t matter that others have completed their challenge.
 Nor does it matter that you have written other things.
 Your dissertation is something new in the world.

 Of course, it would be easier if you had already done it.
 And AFTER you finished it, those who notice its clear structure, well-positioned argument, and compelling evidence may think it was easier than it was.